dream0ver/full_stack_assessment_skeleton/docs/README.md

   - I created a new table called interests which is used to track the many-to-many relation between user and home and copied the records from user_home (Made use of joins to copy the id's of records from user and home table since those are primary keys in their respective tables.)

+  - I used this VS Code extention called "Database Client" as a GUI client.

   - Finally, for simplicity, I dropped the user_home table.

 ## 2. React SPA